Requirements for Italian Citizenship, do you Qualify?

 The family history for each person is unique (depending on fathers birth, mothers birth, grandparents birth, great grandparents birth and naturalization dates and methods), and Italian citizenship applications are going to vary from one another.
-However, IDC is well-versed in the different citizenship laws and can help you to wade through the gray area to learn if you and your family are eligible to become citizens based on the various Italian citizenship requirements.
-First, you’ll need to set up a free phone consultation with us to learn more about requirements for Italian citizenship and gather the details of your case.
+However, IDC is well-versed in the different citizenship laws and can help you to wade through the grey area to learn if you and your family are eligible for Italian citizenship based on the various requirements.
+First, you’ll need to set up a free phone consultation with us to learn more about current laws and requirements for Italian citizenship and gather the details of your case.

 The Basic Requirements For Italian Citizenship